‘General Hospital’ Wednesday Spoilers: Chase Has A Question For Willow & Kristina’s Ready For More With Shiloh

 — General Hospital (@GeneralHospital) March 14, 2019

 General Hospital spoilers tease that Kristina will tell Shiloh that she’s ready for the next step with Dawn of Day.
-Shiloh has already pushed Daisy aside and given Kristina more responsibility with his seminars and he’s clearly grooming her for much more.
+Shiloh has already pushed Daisy aside and given Kristina more responsibility with his seminars, and he’s clearly grooming her for much more.

-Shiloh surely ultimately has the goal of adding her to his group of women with that tattoo that definitely signifies something sinister, but Kristina won’t be ready for that quite yet.
+Ultimately, Shiloh surely has the goal of adding her to his group of women with that tattoo that definitely signifies something sinister, but Kristina won’t be ready for that quite yet.
 However, she’ll be anxious to prove herself to Shiloh and this will become an increasingly twisted situation in the episodes ahead.

-Sam will voice her concerns about Shiloh again to Jason and as The Inquisitr shared, there are big developments ahead for Dante and Sonny during Wednesday’s show too.
-Alex and Anna’s dance will take a step forward and General Hospital spoilers hint that this is a must-see episode.
+Sam will voice her concerns about Shiloh again to Jason and as The Inquisitr shared, there are big developments ahead for Dante and Sonny during Wednesday’s show, too.
+Alex and Anna’s dance will take a step forward, and General Hospital spoilers hint that this is a must-see episode.
 Fans are buzzing over all of the intense storylines currently airing and can’t wait to see where things head next.